zarzycki/betacast/README.md

 3a.
 Edit machine file for your particular system
 3b.
 Edit namelist file for your particular use case.
 3c.
 Edit output streams file.
+4. Set up data folder structure
-4. If running historical, set dates.txt
+5. If running historical, set dates.txt
-5. Submit driver script
+6. Submit driver script

 The first step is to create a functional F compset.
 Broadly, this is active atmosphere, active land, and data ocean/ice.
 Other configurations may work (e.g., active runoff, wave, glacier models) but have not been tested.